-- The PCDs remain silent and are not visible or in use during instructional time. - PCDs are not permitted to be used in locker rooms, restrooms, or other personal spaces. - Elementary and Middle school students may possess a PCD as long as the device remains silent and is not visible.

-- High school students may use their PCDs before and after school and in designated areas and authorized times as defined by the school administration as long as such use does not disrupt the school environment. - Students may use PCDs while riding to and from school on a school bus or other vehicle provided by the board or on a school bus or board-provided vehicle during school-sponsored activities, at the discretion of the bus driver, classroom teacher, and/or sponsor/advisor/coach.
+- The PCDs remain silent and are not visible or in use during instructional time. - PCDs are not permitted to be used in locker rooms, restrooms, or other personal spaces. - Students may use their PCDs before and after school and in designated areas and authorized times as defined by the school administration as long as such use does not disrupt the school environment. - Students may use PCDs while riding to and from school on a school bus or other vehicle provided by the board or on a school bus or board-provided vehicle during school-sponsored activities, at the discretion of the bus driver, classroom teacher, and/or sponsor/advisor/coach.
 Distracting behavior that creates an unsafe environment will not be tolerated.

 The school principal or his/her designee will have the authority to limit the use, take disciplinary action, and/or confiscate PCDs when students are in violation of this policy.
-Discipline will be imposed in a progressive manner based on the number of previous violations and/or the nature of or circumstances surrounding a particular violation (see JICDA-R, Code of Conduct).
+Discipline will be imposed in a progressive manner based on the number of previous violations and/or the nature of or circumstances surrounding a particular violation.
 The school principal may also refer the matter to law enforcement if the violation involves an illegal activity (e.g. child pornography).